Sun-Mountain/lettuceMeetApp/README.md

 rails s
 ```

-The backend will be running by default on `http://localhost:3000` and the server will be running on port `5432`.
+The application will be running by default on `http://localhost:3000` and the server will be running on port `5432`.

-## Frontend (VueJS)

-In another terminal, change into the frontend directory:

-1. Install package manager `yarn install`
-2. Run frontend `yarn serve`

-In a browser, go to `http://localhost:8080/` to go to the application.

 # Testing